kenaycock/Generic-IVC-Filter/Preliminary_FEA/Static_vs_Dynamic/README.md

     - Tangential friction is set relatively low (0.02); distal end of filter strut *slides* along plate surface
   - **Files:**
     1. ...Static_BCs2.inp

+<br><br>
+**Conclusion:**
+  - Static solver will not converge when there is unconstrained rigid body motion.
+Adjust boundary conditions accordingly in the future. (or use Dynamic/Implicit and ensure that kinetic energy is a small (\<\<1%) fraction of the total internal energy)
+  - Thanks, Karthik.